fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `zuora`: If `is_multi_entity_feature_enabled` is `true`, then it's `EntityId`.
 	- Service `zuora_sandbox`: If `is_multi_entity_feature_enabled` is `true`, then it's `EntityId`.
 - `environment` (String) Field usage depends on `service` value:
-	- Service `bazaarvoice`: Your Bazaarvoice  Environment.
+	- Service `bazaarvoice`: Your Bazaarvoice environment.
 	- Service `buildium`: Your Buildium environment.
 	- Service `checkout`: Your Checkout.com environment.
 	- Service `concord`: Your Concord environment.
+	- Service `dialpad`: Your Dialpad environment.
 	- Service `invoiced`: Your Invoiced environment.
+	- Service `jibble`: Your Jibble environment.
+	- Service `lucca`: Your Lucca Environment.
 	- Service `procore`: Your Procore account environment.
 	- Service `reltio`: Your Reltio environment.
 	- Service `servicetitan`: Your ServiceTitan environment.
 	- Service `smarthr`: Your SmartHR environment.
 	- Service `trelica`: Your Trelica environment.
+	- Service `tremendous`: Your Tremendous environment.
 	- Service `vts`: Your VTS environment.
 	- Service `younium`: Your Younium API environment.
 	- Service `zuora`: Zuora Sandbox Environment.
 This accepts either of the two values Sandbox or Central Sandbox based on your subscription.
 The default environment is Sandbox.
 	- Service `zuora_sandbox`: Zuora Sandbox Environment.
 This accepts either of the two values Sandbox or Central Sandbox based on your subscription.
 The default environment is Sandbox.
+- `environment_host` (String)
 - `environment_name` (String) Field usage depends on `service` value:
 	- Service `business_central`: Name of the environment
 - `escape_char` (String) Field usage depends on `service` value: